AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

 A selection of products that is presented as an incentive to purchase additional items.
-For example, if the customer is viewing the product page for a camera, the related products might include other comparable cameras, a camera case, and tripod.
+For example, if the customer is viewing the product page for a camera, the related products might include other comparable cameras, a camera case, and a tripod.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_

 ## S